Time on Earth

-Time on Earth is the fifth studio album by the pop-rock band Crowded House.
-Tracks have been produced by both Ethan Johns and Steve Lillywhite and the album was released on 30 June 2007 in Australia, 2 July in the United Kingdom and 10 July in North America.
-Time on Earth is the band's first studio album since 1993, and marks the reunion of the band eleven years after they disbanded and features new drummer Matt Sherrod in place of the original drummer, Paul Hester, who killed himself in 2005.
+Time on Earth is the fifth studio album by New Zealand-Australian rock band Crowded House.
+Tracks were produced by both Ethan Johns and Steve Lillywhite and the album was released on 30 June 2007 in Australia, 2 July in the United Kingdom and 10 July in North America.
+Time on Earth was the band's first studio album since 1993, released eleven years after they disbanded.
+New drummer Matt Sherrod replaced Paul Hester, who died in 2005.